sxinyuhoo/CommunityRAG/README.md

-# CommunityRAG
+# InsightRAG
-A RAG based on Community Detection and Graph
+A RAG based on Tag, Community Detection, Graph and Reconclusion.